okopac/okopac.github.io/_posts/2016-10-09-welcome-to-jekyll.markdown

 than just read along, I thought I'd spend some time rewriting and extending the work in python.

-This post covers some of the basics that I have gained from this work.
+Rather than talk through the basics of neural networks, this post discusses this specific implementation, where the neural network is comprised entirely of two components: gates and units.
+Its an implementation that's limited (for reasons discussed below) but simple to understand and work with.

 All code is on [my github page](https://www.github.com/okopac/pynet/gatebased).
-Although the maths is really interesting, I've tried to avoid getting into it below.
-There are many great references which I've linked below.

 # Basics of neuralnets